schemaanalyst/domino-replicate/README.md

 ## Getting Started

-The following instructions will get you a copy of the project up and running on your local R environment.
+The following instructions will get you a copy of the project up and run in your local R environment.
 This method is ideal if you plan to leverage, without modification, our existing functions and data sets.

 ### Prerequisites